warewulf/warewulf/userdocs/contents/overlays.rst

   wwctl overlay chmod overlay-name filename mode

-This subcommand the permissions of a single file within an overlay.
+This subcommand changes the permissions of a single file within an overlay.
 You can use any mode format supported by the chmod command.

 Chown
 -----